shorepine/tulipcc/tulip/tdeck/README.md

 Notes:

  * The trackball is mapped to the arrow keys.
  * USB for MIDI and real keyboard *should* work, but it's annoying to test as the UART for monitoring goes over the same USB connection.
-There's a header on back for serial monitoring, so I'll eventually move to that and try to get USB working.
-Alternatively we could use MIDI over the exposed UART pins, but that would require a separate breakout board.
+It also doesn't seem that the power pins for the USB connection are present.
+There's a header on back for serial monitoring, so MIDI could work over that, perhaps a
+ USB power injector would work with a USB keyboard.
  * If you get your T-Deck in a state where your computer can't find its USB-Serial connection anymore (probably because you're doing something with USB on Tulip), you have to force it back into bootloader mode before it'll flash again.
 To do that, flip it off, then hold down the trackball button
 (GPIO0) while flipping it back on again.
 You can let go of the ball right after you flip it on.
 The next time you flash, it'll stay in bootloader mode